Best Table Top Patio Heater: Top 7 Tabletop Outdoor Heaters Reviewed

 What do people say about it?
 Reviewers commend the Gr8 Garden’s compact size and heat output but criticise the need for frequent fueling.
-Some buyers urge caution about turning on the device when there’s fuel left over from previous use.
+Some buyers urge caution about turning on the table top heater when there’s fuel left over from previous use.
 This could, apparently, cause the bioethanol vapours to ignite.

 - Remarkably low price point

 - Uses bioethanol which means no strong smoke smell and fumes

 - Small and lightweight, fits almost everywhere

 - High heat output

 - Burns fuel too fast